What To Put In A Wildfire “Go Bag”

 Other Items To Consider If Time Permits

-During a wildfire evacuation, your safety is the top priority, and your wildfire go-bag should contain essential items.
+During a wildfire evacuation, your safety is the priority, and your wildfire go-bag should contain essential items.
 However, if time allows and it’s safe to do so, consider taking additional items that hold value or significance to you.

 • Memorabilia — Family photos and other irreplaceable items.

-• Gadgets And Devices — These may include cell phones, extra chargers, laptops, and other devices that you may find valuable.
+• Gadgets and Devices — These may include cell phones, extra chargers, laptops, and other devices that you may find valuable.

 It is impossible to replace some things.
 While they may not be essential for survival, they hold priceless sentimental value.
 These mementos can bring comfort and remind you of the love and resilience that bind your family together.
+If someone else’s negligence caused the wildfire, you may be able to seek compensation for these losses.
+Lawyers for wildfire cases can offer legal support to pursue a claim in such cases.

 Preparing And Maintaining Your Wildfire Go Bag